When it comes to the casting process, centrifugal casting is a very good and efficient type of casting process.

 A core is a preformed, bonded, sand insert placed into the metal mold to shape the interior of a casting.
 The Cores are used to create hollow sections or cavities in a casting.

-Here The machine has four rollers and all of them being used.
-Two rollers at the bottom and two are at the top of the system.
-Two rollers which are in the bottom are connected to the motor and rotates with it.
+Here The machine has four rollers and all of them are being used.
+Two rollers are at the bottom and two are at the top of the system.
+Two rollers that are in the bottom are connected to the motor and rotate with it.
 And the other two rollers which are in the top, provide support to the metal mold while rotating.

-Motor is used to provides rotary motion to the rollers.
+The motor is used to provide rotary motion to the rollers.

 Here the molten material is placed with the help of a poring basin.
 Now with the help of motor and roller, it is being rotated and it rotates continuously at high speed when an operation is to perform.